MA Degree Requirements and Timeline

 Distribution requirements can be fulfilled through Bridge Series work and 400-level offerings in the department.
 Advanced undergraduate courses with a grade of B or better may be counted toward these distribution requirements with the permission of the Director of Graduate Studies.
 No more than two undergraduate courses can be used to fulfill distribution requirements.
 Credit toward the MA is not given for any course in which the student receives a grade of less than B.

 Students may sign up to work independently with one of our faculty.
-No more than four hours of credit taken in ENGL 596 may be counted toward the degree.
+No more than four hours of credit taken in ENGL 596 may be counted toward the 32-hour degree requirement, but you may enroll in more than 4 hours of independent study if you wish.
 You can find the Independent Study form on our Forms page.

 Timeline to Degree, etc